flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/apu.md

 ### MASTER SW

-This switch controls the electric power supply for APU operation, and its protective features.
-It also controls the starting and shutdown sequences.
+Controls the APU operation and its start- and shutdown sequence.

 - ON:
-    - The blue ON light comes on.<br/>
+    - Blue ON light comes.
-    - Electric power goes to the APU system ; the ECB performs a power-up test.
+    - APU system is powered and performs a power-up test is done.
-    - The APU air intake flap opens.
+    - APU Air intake flap opens.
-    - The APU fuel isolation valve opens.
+    - Fuel valve opens.
-    - If no fuel tank pump is running, the APU fuel pump operates.
+    - APU fuel pump operates if fuel pumps are not in operation.
-    - If the aircraft has ground power or main generator power, th page appears on the ECAM display.<br/>
+    - ECAM shows APU page
 - OFF:
     - Manual shutdown sequence.
-    - The ON light on the MASTER SW pushbutton, and the AVAIL light on the START pushbutton, go off.
+    - ON light and the AVAIL light on the START pushbutton, go off.
-    - If the aircraft was using APU bleed air, the APU keeps running for a cooling period of 60 seconds.
+    - The APU keeps running for a cooling period of 60 seconds, if the aircraft was using APU bleed air.
-    - At 7 %, the air inlet flap closes.
+    - Air inlet flap closes at 7 %
 - FAULT Lt:
-    - This amber light comes on, and a caution appears on the ECAM, when an automatic APU shutdown occurs, which happens in case of:
+    - Amber light and ECAM warning message, if an automatic APU shutdown occurs.
+Possible causes:
         - Fire (on ground only)
         - Reverse flow
         - Air inlet flap not open